Gansu: Geography

 Part of the Gobi Desert is located in Gansu, as well as small parts of the Badain Jaran Desert and the Tengger Desert.

 The Yellow River gets most of its water from Gansu, flowing straight through Lanzhou.
 The area around Wuwei is part of Shiyang River Basin.

 The landscape in Gansu is very mountainous in the south and flat in the north.
 The mountains in the south are part of the Qilian Mountains, while the far western Altyn-Tagh contains the province's highest point, at 5830 m.

 A natural land passage known as Hexi Corridor, stretching some 1000 km from Lanzhou to the Jade Gate, is situated within the province.
-It is bound from north by the Gobi Desert and Qilian Mountains from the south.
+It is bounded by the Gobi Desert to the north and the Qilian Mountains from the south.